Registration

 Students who enrolled as entering freshmen or first-time-in-college (FTIC) students during fall 2007 and thereafter are subject to the provisions of the six-drop limit.
 This limits the total number of drops of an affected student to six.
 These six include all drops from all Texas public colleges or universities.
 The drops a student has at San Jacinto College that are within the six-drop limit will be identified with a grade of WL.
 An affected student may only have six grades of WL or the equivalent of WL from all Texas public colleges and universities attended.
 The number of drops included in the limit from transfer institutions will be indicated on the transcript sent to San Jacinto College.
 After the student has received six grades of WL or the equivalent of WL in total, the student will not be allowed to drop any additional courses and must receive grades of A, B, C, D, F, or FX in the courses.

 Students who remain enrolled in the course after the official census date of the course will be awarded a grade on the transcript.
 Courses dropped prior to the census date for that course will not count in the six-drop limit since courses dropped prior to the census date are not awarded a grade of W or WL.
-The official census date varies according to the length of the course and is listed on the College's website on the Refunds, Drops, and Grading Deadlines page.
+The official census date varies according to the length of the course and is listed on the College's website on the Refund Schedule, Drop, Attendance, and Grading Deadlines page.

 San Jacinto College will consider the following situations as constituting an approved blanket exemption from the six-drop limit for affected students: